Guardian angel: Roman Catholic Church

 Pope Francis concluded with a series of questions so that each one can examine their own conscience: "How is my relationship with my guardian angel?
 Do I listen to him?
 Do I bid him good day in the morning?
-Do I tell him: 'guard me while I sleep?'
+Do I tell him: 'guard me while I sleep'?
 Do I speak with him?
-Do I ask his advice? ...Each one of us can do so in order to evaluate “the relationship with this angel that the Lord has sent to guard me and to accompany me on the path, and who always beholds the face of the Father who is in heaven."
+Do I ask his advice?"
+Each one of us can do so in order to evaluate "the relationship with this angel that the Lord has sent to guard me and to accompany me on the path, and who always beholds the face of the Father who is in heaven."
+He reiterated this in a homily on 2 October 2018: "Listen to the inspirations, which are always from the Holy Spirit – but the angel inspires them.
+But I want to ask you a question: Do you speak with your angel?
+Do you know the name of your angel?
+Do you listen to your angel?"

-There was an old Irish custom that suggested including in bedtime prayers a request for the Blessed Mother to tell one the name of their guardian angel, and supposedly within a few days one would "know" the name by which they could address their angel.
-An old Dominican tradition encouraged each novice to give a name to their guardian angel so that they could speak to him by name and thus feel closer and more friendly with him.
 The Congregation for Divine Worship and Discipline of the Sacraments discourages assigning names to angels beyond those revealed in scripture: Michael, Gabriel, and Raphael.

-In Cardinal Newman's 1865 poem The Dream of Gerontius, the departed soul is met by his guardian angel.
+The Opus Sanctorum Angelorum is a public association of the Catholic Church that Christians can join as members in order to promote "devotion to the holy angels and a covenant bond with them through a consecration approved by the Church, so that the holy angels may lead us more effectively to God."
+Within the Opus Sanctorum Angelorum is the Confraternity of the Holy Guardian Angels that one becomes eligible for after entering a two year formation period.